 Astrology enthusiasts have latched on to this misguided belief since the mid-18th century.
 During the Victorian era, astrology and other spiritualist hobbies experienced a tremendous surge in popularity.
 It also didn’t help that farmers aligned their planting schedules with star patterns, making it easier for people from that time period to readily eat up what astrology publications published over the next couple of centuries.
 The prevalent notion at the time was that celestial bodies had mystical influence on Earth.
 Furthermore, they believed that this influence would often manifest in the form of various misfortunes.

 Due to Mercury’s role in the Roman pantheon, it became easy for them to make him the scapegoat for those kinds of problems.
 Think about it: Travel?
 Money?
 Communication?
 Wait, don’t a significant number of our modern-day problems fall under at least one of those categories?
 Stretch the definition of “problem” by a little bit, and it’s easy to see why some people blame Mercury retrograde for everything, even health and relationship issues.

 “But my problems DID happen during Mercury retrograde,” you’re probably saying, “or at least a short time before or after Mercury retrograde.
 I can even pinpoint them on my calendar!
 How’s THAT for evidence, Mister Science-Smarty-Pants?”

 Well, that’s the key — take a look at your calendar.

-This year alone, we’re expecting to see Mercury retrograde a total of four times: January 1 to 9, April 9 to May 3, August 13 to September 5, and December 3 to 23.
+In 2020 alone, we’re expecting to see Mercury retrograde a total of three times: February 17 to March 10, June 18 to July 12, and October 14 to November 3.
 That’s an awful lot of days, isn’t it?
 Plenty of chances for things to go wrong, and relatively well-distributed throughout the year, at that.